MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - It works with popular third-party backup, security, and monitoring tools.
 - Flexible hardware choices allow customers to choose the vendor with the best service and support in their geography.
 - Joint support between Microsoft and the hardware vendor improves the customer experience.
-- Seamless, full-stack updates makes it easy to stay current.
+- Seamless, full-stack updates make it easy to stay current.
 - A flexible and broad ecosystem gives IT professionals the flexibility they need to build a solution that best meets their needs.

 ## What you need for Azure Stack HCI